l7mp/stunner-auth-lib/README.md

 * `STUNNER_PASSWORD` (default: `pass`): password for `plaintext` authentication.
 * `STUNNER_SHARED_SECRET` (default: `secret`): the shared secret for `longterm` authentication.

-By default, UDP is assumed as the STUN/TURN transport; see the [STUNner documentation](https://github.com/l7mp/stunner/README.md) on how to enable STUN/TURN over TCP, TLS and DTLS.
 For most configuration parameters the library specifies sane defaults, which can be overridden by the environment variables (i.e., the STUNner configuration), which can in turn be further overridden in the function arguments specified on the library calls.

 The below code will generate a full [ICE configuration object](https://developer.mozilla.org/en-US/docs/Web/API/RTCIceServer) in the fallback mode using